 - Students experiencing additional barriers to HE progression, such as being in care, disabled or a young carer

-How are these students identified within your school?
+How are students identified as part of the KMPF Cohort within your school?